DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 configuration, it shuts *IdentityServer* down by throwing a *StopTheHostException* exception.
 We expect this exception to be unhandled and therefore stop *IdentityServer*.
 Since it is expected, you do not need to log it as a fatal error.
-Update the error logging code in *IdentityServer\Program.cs* as follows:
+Update the error logging code in *src/IdentityServer/Program.cs* as follows:
 ```csharp
 catch (Exception ex)
 {